MariaChernova/student-performance-analysis/README.md

 - Git (optional, for version control)
 - [Optional] Python/Excel for further analysis

-## 👩‍💻 About the Author
-Maria Chernova
-Junior Data Analyst

 ## 📝 Notes
 This case study was completed as part of personal portfolio development.

 The dataset is synthetic and anonymized.

 The project demonstrates SQL, data transformation, BI tools, and data storytelling.

+## 👩‍💻 About the Author
+Maria Chernova
+Junior Data Analyst

+📬 Contact
+For questions or feedback, feel free to reach out via Telegram @MaCherMe or ma4erme@gmail.com